article / Hotspot conflict

 Generated content is not a new phenomenon, but its application in the crisis in Iran has taken on new dimensions and scale.
 In a report dated [Month] [Year], a U.S. disinformation monitoring agency noted that they had identified at least seven generated videos depicting protests in Iran, which collectively garnered approximately [number] million views across various platforms within a few days.
 This content does not originate from a single source but rather forms a multi-voiced, and at times even contradictory, digital public opinion sphere.

 Digital Counterattack by Pro-Government Forces.
 Meanwhile, social media users supporting the Tehran regime are also utilizing the same technology.
 They share AI-generated videos claiming to show large-scale pro-government counter-demonstrations taking place across the Islamic Republic.
-For instance, some videos attempt to depict "hundreds of thousands" rather than the "tens of thousands" of pro-government supporters marching in Tehran as reported by the Associated Press.
-This operation aims to counter international media focus on the scale of protests, create an impression of broad domestic regime support, and fill the narrative void left by a lack of authentic footage.
+For instance, some videos attempt to depict hundreds of thousands, rather than the tens of thousands reported by the Associated Press, of pro-government supporters marching in Tehran.
+This operation aims to counter international attention on the scale of the protests, shape the perception of widespread regime support domestically, and fill the narrative gap left by the scarcity of authentic footage.

-The Evolution from "Grafting" to "Creating from Nothing".
-More alarmingly, AI generation technology has elevated the production of false information from simple "repurposing old news" or "location tampering" to complete "scene hallucination."
-For example, a video from several months ago claimed to show protests in Iran but was actually filmed in Greece in November 2025 (reportedly a conflict scene after a concert in Thessaloniki).
-Another video claiming to depict protesters tearing down the Iranian flag was actually filmed during protests in Nepal last year.
-These still involve the misuse of real footage.
-However, the aforementioned Guanghai parade and another widely circulated image of "a protester standing on a statue waving the old Iranian flag" were generated from scratch.
-That highly evocative statue image, tested by Google's "SynthID" tool, was confirmed to contain the invisible watermark characteristic of AI-generated content.
-Investigation revealed it was based on a screenshot from a real video, "enhanced" through AI technology: adding thick smoke, dramatic lighting, more protesters, and a clearer old flag, thereby creating a more impactful and symbolic "news image."
+From Crafty Substitution to Creation from Nothing: The Evolution.
+What is even more alarming is that AI generation technology has elevated the production of false information from simple tactics like repackaging old news or altering locations to complete scene hallucination.
+For instance, a video from several months ago claimed to show protests in Iran, but was actually filmed in Greece in November 2025 (reportedly depicting a conflict scene after a concert in Thessaloniki).
+Another video, which claimed to depict protesters tearing an Iranian flag, was actually filmed during protests in Nepal last year.
+These are still misuses based on real footage.
+However, the aforementioned "Sea of Light" protest march, along with another widely circulated image of a protester standing on a statue waving the old Iranian flag, were generated entirely from scratch.
+That highly evocative statue image, when tested by Google's SynthID tool, was confirmed to contain the invisible watermark characteristic of AI-generated content.
+The investigation revealed it was based on a screenshot from a real video, enhanced through AI technology: adding thick smoke, dramatic lighting, more protesters, and a clearer old flag, thereby creating a more impactful and symbolic news image.

 The Dramatic Shift in the Information Ecosystem: How a Vacuum Gives Rise to Illusions